-Although the donor has the responsibility of making sure that he or she has the proper paperwork to substantiate a donation, the IRS strongly suggests that charitable organizations help donors by providing appropriate acknowledgments in a timely fashion.
+Although the donor is responsible for ensuring that they have the proper paperwork to substantiate a donation, the IRS strongly suggests that charitable organizations help donors by providing appropriate acknowledgments in a timely fashion.

-Here is a list of the most relevant rules governing this aspect of your fundraising.
+Here are the most relevant rules governing this aspect of your fundraising.

 Quid Pro Quo Contributions of More Than $75

-"Quid Pro Quo" means an exchange.
+"Quid pro quo" means an exchange of goods and services.
 The donor, in the case of a nonprofit, gives something and gets something else in return.
 For instance, your donor might give you $250 and then receives a dinner at your annual gala.
 But the meal only costs $150.
 The rest of the $250 will be considered a donation.

-It's important to advise the donor how much was a gift and how much was paid for the dinner.
-It's important that the donor knows how much he may be able to deduct from his income taxes, should he choose to itemize his deductions.
+It's important to advise the donor how much was designated as a donation and how much was payment for the item received.
+Donors need to know how much they may deduct from their income taxes should they choose to itemize deductions.

-If your organization receives a contribution of more than $75 and then gives the donor goods or services in return (sometimes called a "gift premium"), you must provide the donor with a written disclosure statement that includes the following:
+If your organization receives a contribution of more than $75, for example, and then gives the donor goods or services in return (sometimes called a "gift premium"), you must provide the donor with a written disclosure statement that includes the following:

 - A statement that the donor can deduct, for tax purposes, only the difference between the value of the donation and the value of any gift premium received.